 We invite you to stretch into giving much less or much more than the average as you feel able and willing to.

 She is Lead Collaboration Consultant at the Center for Efficient Collaboration and a co-founder of Bay Area Nonviolent Communication (BayNVC).
-Miki has supported nonprofits, corporations, community groups, government agencies, and others, helping hundreds of people work better together.
-She is the author of Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives and The Little Book of Courageous Living.
+She blogs at The Fearless Heart and is developing a site dedicated to Facing Privilege.
+Miki has supported nonprofits, corporations, community groups, government agencies, and others, helping hundreds of people work better together. is the author of Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Livesand The Little Book of Courageous Living.
 Her latest book, Reweaving Our Human Fabric: Working together to create a Nonviolent Future (2015), explores the practices and systems needed for a collaborative society